zsh-git-prompt/zsh-git-prompt/README.md

 A `zsh` prompt that displays information about the current git repository.
 In particular the branch name, difference with remote branch, number of files staged, changed, etc.

+## History

-(an original idea from this [blog post][]).
+The original idea came from this [blog post][].
+It was extended with new functionality at [olivierverdier/zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt).

-## Active Fork

-This is an active fork of olivierverdier/zsh-git-prompt

-The original maintainer is inactive, I aim to maintain and extend the original with new features.

-I do not write Haskell, so I can only ensure the `zshrc.sh` and python version are working.
-Please contribute PRs for Haskell parity.
-See issue #5 .

-A summary of all changes can be found at [Fork Status](https://github.com/starcraftman/zsh-git-prompt/wiki)
+Later the development continued at [starcraftman/zsh-git-prompt](https://github.com/starcraftman/zsh-git-prompt).
+See the its [wiki](https://github.com/starcraftman/zsh-git-prompt/wiki) for a list of added futures.

 ## Examples